TinusTrotyl/CheckIO-Task-Template-Readme/README.md

 The files in this folder are for 'Check'.
 They contain a referee and additional files with your tests.

 ##### referee. py
+This file also contains a referee and additional files for tests.
-At `python: 'function name'` and `js: 'function name'` you can state the identifier your function is to be called with (line 41, 42).
+Line 41: `python: 'function name'` and line 42: `js: 'function name'`.
+At `'function name'` you can state the identifier of your function to which the arguments you listed at **test.py** will be parsed for testing.
-This file also contains a referee and additional files for tests; in the file itself you find a detailed description for its use.
+In the file itself you find a detailed description for its use.
 ##### tests. py
+This file holds a dict with all you tests; its keys represent the categorie names of your tests eg. basics, extra, etc.
+In the categories each test is dict again with 3 keys, ie.
+`"input"` -- an arguments list as for your functions input,
+`"answer"` -- the correct data to be retuned for the arguments from the input list,
+`"explanation"` -- this a not necessary key, it's used to provide additional animation data, its value may be `None` if you don't use it.
-Here you can add your test cases; in the file itself you find a detailed description for its use.
-Also, an example is included.
+in the file you will find a detailed description, an example is also included.